-Another tip for cutting out distractions, is setting up boundaries- especially when it comes to work place.
+Another tip for cutting out distractions is setting up boundaries- especially when it comes to your workplace.
 When working on something important, communicate with your colleagues.
 Let them know you’re on a deadline and you’ll be less likely to be disturbed.
 Minimizing noise helps a lot when it comes to staying focused, too.

-Get rid of those old invoices, bunch of papers you no longer need and all your junk mail.
+Get rid of those old invoices, a bunch of papers you no longer need and all your junk mail.
 I know that a lot of us love to have that “organized chaos” but the truth is, you can’t expect to be productive if you have a messy desk.
-Same thing goes for your email inbox and laptop- digital mess can be a distraction, too.
+The same thing goes for your email inbox and laptop- digital mess can be a distraction, too.